-Annual proceeds from the Fund are given to the Annapolis Royal Historic Gardens Society – a non profit, registered charity which owns and operates the Gardens.
+Annual proceeds from the Fund are given to the Annapolis Royal Historic Gardens Society – a non profit registered charity that owns and operates the Gardens.
 The capital of the Fund is preserved over time to ensure a steady source of income for years to come.

-- The Pine Forest represents the huge eastern forests which once covered a vast area, long before Europeans settled in North America.
+- The Pine Forest represents the huge eastern forests that once covered a vast area, long before Europeans settled in North America.

 - The Governor’s Garden is based on a design from the 18th century when Annapolis Royal was the capital of Nova Scotia.

-- The Victorian Garden, filled with showy annuals, reflects the prosperous days of shipbuilding and vigourous trade of the 19th century.
+- The Victorian Garden, filled with showy annuals, reflects the prosperous days of shipbuilding and vigorous trade of the 19th century.

 - The Innovative Garden demonstrates modern horticultural methods and newly introduced plant material.